SimonKenyonShepard/miral/Status.md

 Bugs

-Font size in post-it not resizing correctly
-Hand drawn lines not appearing for other users
+Font size in post-it not resizing correctly - done Hand drawn lines not appearing for other users
 When host drops everyone has to reconnect - shift host Have URL for share session written to url bar